micro-focus-idol-archive/java-hod-client/src/site/markdown/index.md

 ## About
 java-hod-client provides a Java Interface to the HP Haven OnDemand APIs to simplify calling the HP Haven OnDemand APIs from Java, allowing consumers of java-hod-client to access HP Haven OnDemand in a typesafe way.
+It also automatically handles refreshed tokens in the headers of HP Haven OnDemand responses.

 ## Goals
 Currently only a small subset of HP Haven OnDemand APIs are supported.
 The eventual aim to support all the HP Haven OnDemand APIs.

 If an API you need is not supported, submit a pull request!